kirkpsmith/rfb-dev-kit/docs/cell_assembly.md

 ## Tighten the bolts {pagestep}

-Hand-tighten four [M6 nuts with washers]{qty: 4} onto the exposed threads of the bolts in order to lightly compress the cell and hold all the components in place.
+Hand-tighten four M6 nuts with washers onto the exposed threads of the bolts in order to lightly compress the cell and hold all the components in place.

 Progressively tighten the bolts to 5 N⋅m in a [4-bolt flange pattern](https://www.flangeboltchart.com/torque-patterns/4-bolt-torque-pattern) using a [torque wrench]{qty: 1, cat: tool, Note: to accept 5 mm allen key or 10 mm hex socket} fitted with a [10 mm socket]{qty: 1, cat: tool, Note: To fit torque wrench} and a [5mm hex key]{qty: 1,cat: tool}